MrRedBeard/Leaflet.TileLayer.PouchDBCached/README.md

 # Leaflet.TileLayer.PouchDBCached
-Updating this repo enough to work as a node module to be packaged
+Updating this repo enough to work as a module to be packaged

 PouchDB is now bundled into the module